Calculating the Cost to Build a SaaS System: Profit vs. Spend

 Your SaaS will continue to need ongoing support after release.
 This means that you’ll need a budget for your SaaS hosting costs, supplementary software costs, bug fixes, and more.

-Here are some of the ongoing costs your SaaS is likely to incur.
+Here are some of the ongoing costs to build and maintain a SaaS that you’re likely to incur.

 Define the Scope of your SaaS